ryanwalder/how-to-git/README.md

 # how-to-git

-A repoo with some branches and some pull requests designed to show how to:
+A repo with some branches and some pull requests designed to show how to:

 * Make good commits
     * Not too much sausage (squash commits)